Quién canta hoy: une Grive dans l’orage, on a naked tree

 The bird of the poem, who MacDiarmid (né Christopher Murray Grieve) calls a “Storm-Cock,” is commonly called a Mistle Thrush, Turdus viscivorus, Zorzal Charlo, Grive draine.
 It is the largest songbird in the United Kingdom, and, as The folklore of the mistle thrush puts it: the bird “famously eschews the onset of inclement weather, raising a welcome voice even during squalls of snow.”

-The poem refers to a “distant red in the East.”
-This may now suggest Russia to some of us in Western Europe, the United States and elsewhere, and MacDiarmid did publish the poem in a collection entitled Second Hymn to Lenin and Other Poems (1935).
+The poem speaks of a “distant red in the East.”
+At the time this may have referred, at least in part, to Soviet Russia—« la grande lueur à l’Est », the great light in the East.
+In 1935, MacDiarmid published the poem in a collection entitled Second Hymn to Lenin and Other Poems (1935).
 However, there is, alternatively, an English expression “Red sky at morning, sailors take warning.”
 Spanish and French versions include: « Cielo rojo mañanero, aviso para el marinero »; « Rouge le matin chagrin (ou la pluie est en chemin) ».

 Readers may click on this link to hear the Mistle Thrush’s song.
 MacDiarmid suggests that the bird seems at times to be saying “Will I do it?
 Do it I will!” « ¿Lo haré? ¡Hazlo, lo haré! » Ou: « Vais-je le faire ?
 Je le ferai ! » But since the poet is referring not only to the possible meaning but also to the sound, this seemed untranslatable, and I left these words in English in both the Spanish and French versions.